spijet/fluent-plugin-jwt-filter/README.md

 Fluent Filter plugin for encrypting and decrypting messages using JSON Web Token technology (JSON Web Encryption, JSON Web Signature and JSON Web Key).
 This plugin uses [json-jwt](https://github.com/nov/json-jwt) to encrypt/decrypt messages.

+in_secure_forward and out_secure_forward can support encryption and authentication between fluentd instances.
+However, if a user intends to share their data via third party data broker like [EverySense](http://every-sense.com/en/), they may wants to encrypt their data end-to-end fashion. fluent-plugin-jwt-filter can support end-to-end (from fluentd to fluentd) encryption.

 ## Installation

 Add this line to your application's Gemfile: